 The PSHE curriculum is planned to ensure that it is progressive across the school, with themes that are revisited to build, strengthen and deepen children’s knowledge, skills and attributes.

-We use up to date resources from a wide range of organisations and charities such as the NSPCC, Childline, Youth Mental First Aid and thinkuknow to support learning and teaching.
 The curriculum is also greatly enhanced by visitors into school including the police, fire service, members of the local community, the school nurse, clergy, representatives from charities and organisations, and visiting theatres and concert hosts.

 Mental health is a focus within our curriculum and is thoughtfully and carefully planned for both within our scheme of work and throughout school life, including daily acts of worship.
 We define mental health as ‘The emotional and spiritual resilience which allows us to enjoy life and survive pain, disappointment and sadness.
 It is a positive sense of wellbeing and an underlying belief in our own, and others, dignity and worth.’
 (Mental health promotion: a quality framework, Health Education Authority 1997)